akosbrachna/gps_tracker/README.md

 About the application

 GPS tracker is a simple web based map tracking application which is still under development.
-It's not licensed.
 It can be used or modified freely.

 A device with a web browser and gps capability is needed to send gps locations to the website which can be installed on any web server that runs on apache php mysql.
 Registered users share their gps locations through the website and can track each other on the map.
 Registered users have to send tracking requests to others on the website.
-Contact settings such as permissions or visibility can be enabled or disabled dynamically on each user.
+Contact settings such as permission or visibility can be enabled or disabled dynamically on each user.
 Contacts can be added or removed as well.
 Categories can be made such as friends, family etc.
 Category settings (permission, visibility) are applied to all users in the selected category.